VORANIGO® CAN

 How was VORANIGO studied?

 VORANIGO was studied in the INDIGO trial.
-This clinical trial compared people treated with VORANIGO with people treated with placebo (a sugar pill).
-The placebo group was used to help compare what results would be for people who chose to be on active observation compared to those who took VORANIGO after they were diagnosed with IDH-mutant glioma.
+This clinical trial compared people treated with VORANIGO with people treated with placebo.
+The placebo group was used to help compare what results would be for people who choose to be on active observation compared to those who take VORANIGO after they are diagnosed with IDH-mutant glioma.

 IN THE INDIGO TRIAL, VORANIGO WAS SHOWN TO